Practice Security Operations Questions Now

 - Security Operations scenarios for SECPLUS are frequently mapped to Domain 3 (18%), so read the objective carefully before picking controls or architecture.

-- Expect multi-service scenarios where Security Operations interacts with IAM, networking, storage, or observability patterns rather than appearing as an isolated service question.
+- Expect multi-topic scenarios where Security Operations interacts with security, networking, infrastructure, or troubleshooting patterns rather than appearing as an isolated question.

 High-Value Security Operations Concepts